 We have designated the majority of our FX forward contracts that qualify for hedge accounting as cash flow hedges.
 The hedged risk is the risk of changes in functional-currency-equivalent cash flows attributable to changes in FX spot rates of forecasted transactions primarily related to long-term contracts.
 We exclude from our assessment of effectiveness the portion of the fair value of the FX forward contracts attributable to the difference between FX spot rates and FX forward rates.
-At December 31, 2020, we had deferred approximately \$(0.5) million of net losses on these derivative financial instruments.
+At December 31, 2021, we had deferred approximately \$(0.7) million of net losses on these derivative financial instruments.
 Assuming market conditions continue, we expect to recognize the majority of this amount in the next twelve months.
-For the years ended December 31, 2020, 2019 and 2018, we recognized \$8.7 million, \$(1.0) million and \$(4.7) million, respectively, of (gains) losses associated with FX forward contracts not designated as hedges.
+For the years ended December 31, 2021, 2020 and 2019, we recognized \$(0.1) million, \$8.7 million and \$(1.0) million, respectively, of (gains) losses associated with FX forward contracts not designated as hedging instruments.

-At December 31, 2020, our derivative financial instruments consisted of FX forward contracts with a total notional value of \$245.3 million with maturities extending to March 2023.
+At December 31, 2021, our derivative financial instruments consisted of FX forward contracts with a total notional value of \$352.2 million with maturities extending to November 2023.
 These instruments consist primarily of FX forward contracts to purchase or sell Canadian dollars and Euros.
 We are exposed to credit-related losses in the event of non-performance by counterparties to derivative financial instruments.
 We attempt to mitigate this risk by using major financial institutions with high credit ratings.
 Our counterparties to derivative financial instruments have the benefit of the same collateral arrangements and covenants as described under our credit facility.